Share this on:

 India’s central bank, too, thinking along the same lines, has understood the increasing demand for digital currencies, especially after the rise of private digital currencies like Bitcoin and Ethereum, which we collectively also call cryptocurrencies.

 All central banks offering digital currencies act as a sovereign-backed and reliable alternative to such private digital currencies, securing people against the volatility and regulatory policies of the same.

-The cost of issuing digital currencies is also much lower than actually printing and distributing the current fiat currency in the economy.
-Once the digital rupee is created, it can be disbursed amongst the population without any hassle, at almost zero cost.
+The cost of issuing digital currencies is also much lower than printing and distributing the current fiat currency in the economy.
+Once the digital rupee is created, it can be disbursed among the population without any hassle, at almost zero cost.